The story of HNSKY:

 So at this moment of looking back, I put an tremendous amount of time in making this program. (three or four evenings or more a week) It was lot of fun and kept me out of the pub as my wife called it.
 My second boy is now almost 5 month's old.
 It becomes now more difficult to make time available for this program.
 I can still do a lot in the free time of my regular business trips, but at this moment, I think the program has reached a state where it is more or less completed.

 I just ordered a computerized scope and it is time to spend more time looking to the sky then to the screen.
 However the screen is and will stay a great help and tool for me and other astronomers.

-Just for curiousity, the HNSKY program was programmed on my old pentium 100 and a very good 14 inch monitor.
-I could affort to buy a better/faster PC, but this one is fine for the job.
+Just for curiosity, the HNSKY program was programmed on my old Pentium 100 and a very good 14 inch monitor.
+I could afford to buy a better/faster PC, but this one is fine for the job.